calebwoods/calebwoods.github.io/_posts/2014-03-22-simple-git-merge-strategy.md

 At work we adopted use of the [simple branching strategy](http://blogs.atlassian.com/2014/01/simple-git-workflow-simple/) for our use of git.
 The goal of this approach over something like Git Flow is to reduce the complexity of branching and create a workflow that is easy to follow.

-### What is 'simple'
+### What is 'Simple'

-At it's core it means following these 2 rules.
+At its core it means following these two rules:

 1. `master` should alway be deployable
 2. feature branches are `rebased` on `master` before merging

-In addition to the basic semantics we've evolved the workflow to include 2 more rules.
+In addition to the basic semantics we've evolved the workflow to include two more rules.

 ### Story Card == Feature Branch

-To help keep branches small we scope each feature branch to just 1 story card from our board.
-This also means that we create a lot of branches so help manage the naming we include the card number in the branch name, such as `task_1234324_add_email_notification`.
+To help keep branches small we scope each feature branch to just one story card from our Kanbanery board.
+This also means that we create a lot of branches so to help manage the naming we include the card number in the branch name, such as `task_1234324_add_email_notification`.

 This makes it simple to find branches and ensure they stay in sync with corresponding card.

 ### Meaningful Merge Messages

-If you are using Github and Pull Requests then you already have the benefit slightly better merge commit messages which include the Pull Request number.
+If you are using Github and Pull Requests then you already have the benefit of slightly better merge commit messages which include the Pull Request number.
 In most of our projects, however, it's also useful to include the story card number in the commit for tracking purposes.
-This also gives us more values to search
+This also gives us more values to search.

 To do that we developed a standard merge commit message format.